caomei269/Minecraft_AI_Command/README.md

 ## Configuration

-The mod can be configured through the in-game configuration screen or by editing the config files.
+The mod can be configured through the in-game configuration screen.

 ## License